Are you Migration-ready?

 Proceed to separate those lists that you use most often and that best represent your customer base.
 You may choose multiple lists.

 Another important step is to review your data formats.
-In order for your data to migrate effectively into APSIS One, your dates must be formatted according to the ISO-8601 format, and your mobile numbers must contain a country code.
+In order for your data to migrate effectively into APSIS One, your dates must be formatted according to the ISO-8601 format, and your mobile numbers must contain a country code and be formatted according to MSISDN.
 If you currently don’t use the SMS service in APSIS Pro, you will have to import phone numbers separately through our File Import Wizard.

 APSIS One Consent lists & Topics